-Banned Books Week is an annual event held during the last week of September (September 25 – October 2, 2010) that celebrates the freedom to read for all ages.
+Five Children’s Books to Read for Banned Books Week Banned Books Week is an annual event held during the last week of September (September 25 – October 2, 2010) that celebrates the freedom to read for all ages.
 It is sponsored by several organizations, including the American Library Association and the American Booksellers Association, and encourages… Continue reading Five Children’s Books to Read for Banned Books Week